Hello Girl Scout Adult Volunteers!!

 We would like to invite you to judge Cascade Challenge 2020.
 Cascade Challenge weekend is a primitive, tent camping, outdoor skills competition weekend for Cadettes, Seniors, and Ambassadors of Girl Scouts Western Washington Council.
 This event is all volunteer run and is sponsored by SU 245 (Edmonds-Lynnwood).

-This year it will be held April 17th through April 19th, 2020.
-Cascade Challenge will be held at Fire Mountain Boy Scout Camp, Mt.
+We are HOPING for the return to an in-person event in 2022; sometime in April or May.
+Most likely it will again be held at Fire Mountain Boy Scout Camp, Mt.
 Vernon.
 Cascade Challenge is put on by a village of adult Girl Scout Volunteers.
 You can be one of the much- needed, adult, volunteer judges.
 Whether you are volunteering for just Saturday or the whole weekend, we would appreciate you joining us as a volunteer.
 Judges may request which challenge station they prefer to be placed at.
 We try to match that choice as judges are at the same station all day with a team to judge the 28 troops that will rotate through.

 Girl Scout Troops arrive Friday afternoon to set up camp, relax, and maybe mingle with other troops around the campfire.
 All the challenge skill events will take place on Saturday, where girls will be evaluated on teamwork, leadership skills, and combined knowledge in the below skill areas.
 Challenges are completed without ‘help’ from leaders during the events.

 The famous Saturday Night Dinner Challenge is a highlight as the leaders bow out of the campsite and the Scouts prepare the meal on their own.
 An added twist is that we provide the food to them and only the Cadette troops know what items they will receive in their food box at dinner time.